massgov/mayflower-patternlab/docs/atomic-design.md

 ### Organisms
-Like Molecules, Organisms include other patterns to create a more complex pattern.
-The difference is that the only HTML5 elements and CSS styling used is for layout only.
-All content used in an Organism would be rendered within an Atom or Molecule.
-The only styles used in a Organism would be to layout the patterns and include some theming css like background-colors and borders to help define the layout.
+Like Molecules, Organisms are built by including other patterns to create a more complex pattern.
+The difference is that the only HTML5 elements and CSS styling used is for laying out this patterns and all content is passed on to these patterns.
+The only styles used in an Organism would be to layout the patterns and include some theming css like background-colors and borders to help define the layout.

 #### Quick guide:
 * Includes other patterns.